 One of the many things that the internet has brought into the awareness of everyone who uses it, is the risk that exists concerning their personal and private data.
 Whether it be the annoyance of an email address being sent spam, or the trauma of having credit card details stolen and used to make purchases, the risks exist for everyone online.

-This is why commercial law makes it abundantly clear that the onus is on those who take, use and store data, to have measures in place to protect it.
+Commercial Lawyers Perth tell us this is why commercial law makes it abundantly clear that the onus is on those who take, use and store data, to have measures in place to protect it.
 The most relevant commercial legislation in Australia is the Privacy Act which was introduced in 1998.
 It is this act which businesses and organisations should comply with, and their privacy policies should make that crystal clear.

 Australian Privacy Principles (APPs)

 The APPs form the core principles under which the Privacy Act 1998 seeks to protect the data and information of individuals when they provide them to businesses and organisations.
 They cover specifics such as: